kazak1377/QStringCrypter/README.md

 ==============

 This is simple header, wich allows you to use XOR ecryption to any QString.
+And you don't need to create an object of Crypter class.
+Just use it;)
 ####Usage:

 1. Add this header to your project